 These results show what is possible when organizations use human capital insights to drive business decisions, but you and I both know that you don’t just adopt a technology and immediately get value.
 You have to implement it, use it, and ultimately you will improve HR outcomes and business outcomes, including, ultimately, achieve an improved ROE.

-My next round of research is focused on what those HR and business outcomes are along with best practices are for achieving improved ROE with analytics (you can participate in the survey here) and how understanding these will help advance the practice of people analytics.
+My next round of research is focused on what those HR and business outcomes are along with best practices are for achieving improved ROE with analytics and how understanding these will help advance the practice of people analytics.
 For now, here are some of my initial thoughts on what we can do right now to support the latter:

 1. End the Disconnect Between our People and Business Strategies